Home > Analyses > Basic Materials > Vulcan Materials Company

 Revenue by Segment

-This pie chart illustrates Vulcan Materials Company’s revenue distribution by product segment for the fiscal year 2024, highlighting the relative size of Aggregates, Asphalt, and Concrete revenues.
+The pie chart illustrates Vulcan Materials Company’s revenue distribution by product segments for the fiscal year 2025.

 Key Products & Brands